bw2/ConfigArgParse/README.rst

 2. config file and env. var settings should be processed by appending them to the command line (another benefit of #1).
-This is an easy-to-implement solution and implicitly takes care of checking that all "required" args are provied, etc., plus the behavior should be easy for users to understand.
+This is an easy-to-implement solution and implicitly takes care of checking that all "required" args are provided, etc., plus the behavior should be easy for users to understand.
 3. configargparse shouldn't override argparse's convert_arg_line_to_args method so that all argparse unit tests